nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 That development of interest in the non-technical aspects of trying to run the company, I think, came a little too late.
-Had I had that interest earlier, I might have read more and learned more and had better background knowledge, and I might have been able to make some better decisions—or at least have leveraged the interest and energy to drive myself to do a better job.
+Had I had that interest earlier, I might have read more and learned more and had better background knowledge, and I might have been able to make some better decisions, or at least have leveraged the interest and energy to drive myself to do a better job.

-Maybe this overlaps with [what I said about being thrown in the deep end](#on-fondness-for-the-deep-end), but I take some solace in the fact that not only do I now think I'd do a much better job at twice the speed if I were to start again, but I also have a newfound depth of respect and admiration for just about every function of every business out there—it's all hard.
+Maybe this overlaps with [what I said about being thrown in the deep end](#on-fondness-for-the-deep-end), but I take some solace in the fact that not only do I now think I'd do a much better job at twice the speed if I were to start again, but I also have a newfound depth of respect and admiration for just about every function of every business out there; it's all hard.

 ## What I would do differently